Gunnar Myrdal: World War II and after

 During World War II, Gunnar Myrdal was staunchly and publicly anti-Nazi.
 Together with his wife, Alva, he wrote Contact with America in 1941, which praised the United States' democratic institutions.

 Gunnar Myrdal became the Executive Secretary of the United Nations Economic Commission for Europe in 1947.
 During his tenure, he founded one of the leading centers of economic research and policy development.
 After ten years in the position, Dr. Myrdal resigned as Executive Secretary in 1957.
 In 1956 and 1957, he was able to publish An International Economy, Problems and Prospects, Rich Lands and Poor and Economic Theory and Underdeveloped Regions.
 Myrdal was also a signatory of the 1950 UNESCO statement The Race Question, which rebuts the theories of racial supremacy and purity, and also influenced the Brown v.
 Board of Education decision.
+"What he knew about [United States] constitutional law we are not told nor have we been able to learn."
 In 1956, Myrdal wrote the foreword for African American author Richard Wright's The Color Curtain: A Report on the Bandung Conference.

 Between 1960 and 1967, he was a professor of international economics at Stockholm University.
 In 1961, he founded the Institute for International Economic Studies at the University.
 Throughout the 1960s, he worked on a comprehensive study of trends and policies in South Asia for the Twentieth Century Fund.
 The study culminated in his three-volume Asian Drama: An Inquiry into the Poverty of Nations, published in 1968.
 In 1970, he published a companion book called The Challenge of World Poverty, where he laid out what he believed to be the chief policy solutions to the problems he outlined in Asian Drama.

 Gunnar Myrdal strongly opposed the Vietnam War.
 In Asian Drama, Myrdal predicted that land reform and pacification would fail in Vietnam and urged the United States to begin negotiations with North Vietnam.
 After returning to Sweden, he headed the Swedish Vietnam Committee and became co-chair of International Commission of Inquiry Into U.S. War Crimes in Indochina.
-He also presided over the Stockholm International Peace Research Institute, an international watch-dog for the arms trade.
+He also presided over the Stockholm International Peace Research Institute, an international watchdog for the arms trade.
 He was one of the signers of the Humanist Manifesto.

 In 1967 Myrdal received an honorary doctorate from Sir George Williams University, which later became Concordia University.

 In 1971 both he and his wife received honorary doctorates from Gustavus Adolphus College in Saint Peter, Minnesota.

-He shared the Bank of Sweden Prize in Economic Sciences (otherwise known as the Nobel Memorial Prize in Economics) with Friedrich Hayek in 1974, but argued for its abolition because he believed that economics is a “soft” science.
+He shared the Bank of Sweden Prize in Economic Sciences (otherwise known as the Nobel Memorial Prize in Economics) with Friedrich Hayek in 1974, but argued for its abolition because he believed that economics is a "soft" science.

 During 1974–1975, he served as visiting professor at NYU.

 Myrdal received an Honorary Doctorate from Heriot-Watt University in 1979.